-- Students required to take remedial courses must follow the UACCM Student Success - Take classes when offered as some classes are only offered certain semesters. - Plan electives early to ensure completion of courses within the desired time frame.
+- Students required to take remedial courses must follow the UACCM Student Success - Semester order for college courses is suggested based on Fall/Spring semester rotation where Fall counts as sem.
+1. Beginning courses in another semester, having prior credits, or taking remedial courses will affect the order in which courses are taken.
+Take classes when first offered as some classes are only offered certain semesters. - Plan electives early to ensure completion of courses within the desired time frame.

-Students should complete Introduction to Computers, math requirement, Introduction to CAD and Surveying Software, Plane Surveying, and Calculator Solutions during the first semester after completing remedial courses.
+Students should complete Introduction to Computers, math requirement, Introduction to CAD and Surveying Software, Plane Surveying, and Introduction to Surveying during the first semester after completing remedial